<?xml version="1.0" encoding="utf-8"?>

 <title>Vim Color Schemes</title>

-<link href="http://www.indelible.org/ink/vim-colorschemes/"/>
+<link href="https://www.indelible.org/ink/vim-colorschemes/"/>

 <author><name>Jon Parise</name></author>